 Gastrointestinal & Hepatobiliary Pathology Fellowship

-The Department of Pathology offers a one-year fellowship in Clinical Gastrointestinal & Hepatobiliary (Selective Pathology) that is ACGME accredited.
-The Department of Pathology offers one-year fellowships in Gastrointestinal & Hepatobiliary Pathology.
-The fellowship provides a primary role in diagnosis of adult and pediatric gastrointestinal, liver, pancreas and biliary tract disease.
-The consultation service receives nearly 2000 outside consultations (60-70% medical and neoplastic liver, 30-40% tubular GI and pancreas).
+The Department of Pathology offers a one-year fellowship in Gastrointestinal & Hepatobiliary Pathology (Selective Pathology) that is ACGME accredited.
+The fellowship training primarily focuses on the diagnostic aspects of adult and pediatric gastrointestinal, liver, pancreas and biliary tract disease.
+The consultation service receives nearly 1500 outside consultations (60-70% medical and neoplastic liver, 30-40% tubular GI and pancreaticobiliary).
 The fellow also coordinates the consultations for challenging cases from in-house gastrointestinal and hepatobiliary as well as the liver transplant services.
-UCSF has a large pediatric/adult IBD program, and is a renowned liver transplant center, providing rich diagnostic material in these areas.
-The fellows participate in multidisciplinary clinical conferences, including liver transplant, hepatology/gastroenterology conferences, pediatric gastroenterology conference, as well as other ad hoc conferences pertinent to the hepatobiliary GI cases.
-There are numerous research opportunities and the service extensively uses cutting edge immunohistochemistry, molecular techniques and sequencing assays.
-The fellows work at Moffitt and Mission Bay Hospitals; elective experience in endoscopy, molecular pathology and other subspecialties of surgical pathology is available.
+UCSF has an active Transplant Program that performs more than 150 liver transplants every year, and a large pediatric/adult IBD program, providing rich diagnostic material in these areas.
+The fellows participate in multidisciplinary clinical conferences, including liver transplant, hepatology/gastroenterology conferences, pediatric gastroenterology conference, as well as other ad hoc clinical case reviews with the pertinent clinical Hepatobiliary and GI teams.
+The workflow in GI and Hepatobiliary Pathology service is completely digitized offering a unique experience in digital pathology and offering the choice of digital vs. glass slides review for nearly all the clinical cases.

 UCSF Gastrointestinal & Hepatobiliary Pathology Group